Azure-Samples/java-microservices-asa-standard-lab/install.md

+---
+title: Install
+layout: home
+nav_order: 2
+---

 # Installation
+{: .no_toc }

 For running this lab with all the needed tooling, there are 3 options available:

+- TOC
+{:toc}

   > **Important**: All the steps of this lab have been tested in the [GitHub CodeSpace](#using-a-github-codespace).
 This is the preferred option for running this lab!

 ## Using a GitHub Codespace

-The [git repository of this lab](https://github.com/MicrosoftLearning/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps) contains a dev container for Java development.
+The [git repository of this lab](https://github.com/Azure-Samples/java-microservices-asa-standard-lab) contains a dev container for Java development.
 This container contains all the needed tools for running this lab.
 In case you want to use this dev container you can use a [GitHub CodeSpace](https://github.com/features/codespaces) in case your GitHub account is enabled for Codespaces.

-1. Navigate to the [GitHub repository of this lab](https://github.com/MicrosoftLearning/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps) and select **Fork**.
+1. Navigate to the [GitHub repository of this lab](https://github.com/Azure-Samples/java-microservices-asa-standard-lab) and select **Fork**.

   > **Note**: In case you are using a GitHub EMU account, it might be you are not able to fork a public repository.
 In that case, create a new repository with the same name, clone the original repository, add your new repository as a remote and push to this new remote.